Other Pipeline Projects in Virginia

 Needs claim: To bring an additional 135 million cubic feet per day of natural gas capacity to central and southern Virginia for purported 500K new homes

-The latest: FERC is reviewing comments submitted on the Draft Environmental Impact Statement and will soon release a finalized version.
-You can continue to submit comments in opposition to the project.
-Sign our petition to FERC via FERC docket CP22-503 for Virginia Reliability Project and CP22-502 for Commonwealth Energy Connector.
-The project still needs multiple state and federal agency permits.
+FERC reviewed comments submitted on the Final Environmental Impact Statement and granted the project a Certificate of Public Convenience and Necessity .
+You can continue to submit comments in opposition to the project via FERC docket CP22-503 for Virginia Reliability Project and CP22-502 for Commonwealth Energy Connector.
+The project still needs multiple state and federal agency permits, including an air permit for the Petersburg Compressor Station.
+Appalachian Voices will release new info and a petition when the permit is under review in 2024.

 Southside Reliability Enhancement